 It was actually by some miraculous force that I attended my first NeuroDevNet workshop.
 Okay, actually it was a lovely lady who lead me in this direction and I am glad she did.
-I am a very curious person and someone who really likes to ask questions, learn, share about pretty much anything related to all sorts of health and humanity…our WORLD.
+I am a very curious person and someone who really likes to ask questions, learn, share about pretty much anything related to all sorts of health and humanity.
 Bits and pieces of everything help make up who we all are and I feel that is important to acknowledge and consider in all aspects of life.
-This is also why I like to do my best to read as much research, books, listen to whomever I can, watch webinars etc on everything!
-It can be a challenge sometimes to find legit conferences that peak my interest, workshops and the like so I really appreciated this NeuroDevNet experience.
+This is also why I like to do my best to read as many research journals and books and listen to whomever I can at conferences and through webinars and podcasts on everything!
+It can be a challenge sometimes to find legit conferences that pique my interest, workshops, and the like so I really appreciated this NeuroDevNet experience.

 What I appreciated most was the genuine passion of everyone in attendance.
 While I did have to leave before getting to hear the last two speakers, I was fortunate enough to hear John Ratey, MD (Is Exercise Snake Oil for the Brain) and Matthew Pontifex PhD (Physical Activity Induced Modulations in Cognitive Control), as well as taking part in a really fun break out session.
 I believe NeuroDevNet is putting out a white paper so specifics and further information you can find through their organization.
 I will give you the gist of some aspects of the talk in the third paragraph.